apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

     and it opens -- the door will open but Tannis and Typhon will remain stuck there).
     The Vault Card Chest addition happened after I was through on Athenas.
 * Did we want to do the "initial" ECHO playing animation, with the blowing-on-cart?
-* Blackjack tables in DLC1 seem to not actually show all your cards; if we're not already doing sequencelength->1 stuff, perhaps that'll do it.

 Changelog
 =========